What Is Morning Anxiety, And How Can Improving Sleep Help?

 Know when to reach out for professional help

-If you notice that you wake up feeling anxious and have a hard time shaking off the tone it sets for your day, you may want to consider speaking to a licensed therapist through an online therapy provider like BetterHelp.
+If you notice that you wake up in the morning feeling anxious and have a hard time shaking off the tone it sets for your day, you may want to consider speaking to a licensed therapist through an online therapy provider like BetterHelp.
 Attending appointments from the comfort of your home or another preferred location may reduce anxiety related to starting therapy.
 If some of your anxiety stems from feeling busy and overwhelmed, online therapy may be a convenient avenue to pursue professional help because you can work it into your existing schedule.

 A recent study shows that online CBT can be effective in treating and preventing stress-related disorders like anxiety, often with lower costs and shorter wait times.
-Medical professionals usually agree that you’ll likely see increased and more effective results from CBT as you attend more sessions, so it can be helpful to commit to sticking to treatment for a certain period of time.
+Medical professionals usually agree that you’ll likely see increased and more effective results from CBT as you attend more sessions, so it can be helpful to commit to sticking to anxiety treatment for a certain period of time.

 Takeaway